salma-emara/aps105-book/textbook/chapters/chapter08-dynamic-memory-allocation/exercises.md

 Headings in this page classify the exercises into different categories: **[Easy]**, **[Intermediate]**, and **[Challenging]**.
 I suggest you start by easy exercises and work your way up to the challenging ones.

 **Question 4 in Winter 2018 Final Exam [Easy]**
-Write a single C statement that declares a variable called `intPtrArray`, initialized to point to an array of 10 integer pointers that is dynamically allocated.
+Write a single C statement that declares a variable called `intPtrArray`, initialized to point to an array of 10 integers that is dynamically allocated.

 ````{admonition} Answer
 :class: dropdown